The whole Scaleway platform is deployed in our own datacenters.

-This delay might even cover two billing periods, leading to the production of a due invoice up to a 40 days after the closing event.
+This delay might even cover two billing periods, leading to the production of a due invoice up to 40 days after the closing event.

 Before closing an account make sure you absolutely have no resource running (be it instances, IPs, volumes, snapshots, buckets, …).

-Easiest way to check that is to keep an eye on your account dashboard:
+The easiest way to check that is to keep an eye on your account dashboard: